Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 In the Purview case, we have different endpoints to different subclients.

-The user experience comparasion between Option 1 and Option 2 for the Purview case
+The user experience comparison between Option 1 and Option 2 for the Purview case

 <!-- markdownlint-disable MD033 -->
 <table>